Hub Help

 Role categories

-There seven roles divided between two role categories:
+There several roles divided between two role categories:

 The following table shows each role and the category to which the role belongs.